leoHerv/IA4Industry-Serli-ConvNet/README.md

 then run the command `python create_labels.py` to create the labels for the dataset, but before ensure you update the dir_path

+### HOW to train the model
+ensure the .env file is correctly filled with the paths to the dataset and the compacted dataset

+run the command `python -m src.model.kart_modelB4` or `python -m src.model.kart_modelB7`  to train the model.

+### HOW to evaluate the model
+run the command `python spatial_analysis.py` to see the spatial analysis of the model, the average error in meter of predicted coordinates.

 ## What we have todo

 Maintenant que nous avons le modèle, le but est de le rendre encore meilleur pour améliorer la précision de la position.